Big Pigeon in Southwest Iowa

 † Gregg, William Arnold (served as Gregg, Barney W.), SN 37-681-006, US Army, Montgomery Co.

 • Co.
 A, 23rd Armored Inf.
-Bn., 7th Armored Div., Ninth Army, attached to British VIII Corps, British Second Army; KIA 28 Oct 1944 near Neerkant, E of Eindhoven, North Brabant, Netherlands; The ETO > War of Attrition > Netherlands 1944.
+Bn., Combat Command B, 7th Armored Div., Ninth Army, attached to British VIII Corps, British Second Army; KIA 28 Oct 1944 near Neerkant, east of Eindhoven, North Brabant, Netherlands.

 Proudly powered by Weebly